cardano-foundation/CIPs/CIP-XXXX/README.md

 Individual dApps can strengthen this requirement to **MUST**.

 By including the Signature in the transaction, we are able to make a verifiable link between the off-chain certificate and the on-chain identity.
-This can not be forged.
+This process is secure and cannot be forged.

-#### Plutus access to x509 certificates
+#### Plutus access to X.509 certificates

 Plutus is currently incapable of reading any metadata attached to a transaction.
 This specification allows for C509 encoded certificates to be present in the datum output of the transaction itself.